joseasoler/tradergen/FEATURES.md

   * The genetics supplier gets access to these specializations: culture, drugs, medicine, tech, wealth and xenogenetics.

-  * Genetics suppliers have names specific to them.
+  * Genetics suppliers have a custom name generator.

   * Even if an ideology has a hybrid, paragon or mech hybrid as a venerated animal, traders will not sell them.